ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 <br>

-In order to control the size of the firmware, the functions of some keyboards may be slightly reduced.
-Some have Tap Dance disabled, and some also have Combos disabled.

 To download the JSON file, right-click the corresponding JSON link and select Save As.

 | Eevee series??25% | VIA / Vial Firmware | VIA JSON | Supplementary Notes |